tejasnayak25/tuskweb_php/README.md

 So with no further ado, let's get started.

+## Requirements
+1) Basic knowledge of PHP.
+2) A system which can run PHP.
+3) A code editor like VSCode.
+4) A PHP server.
+Eg: Xampp.

 ## Installation
 There is nothing to install here.
 Just clone this repository and if you don't know how to do this, <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository">click this</a>.